Ways to Follow

 - Sociological Research Methods, by Lisa Wade (Occidental College)

-We accept guest post ideas.
-Please see our Guidelines for Guest Bloggers.
+I accept guest post ideas.
+Please see the Guidelines for Guest Bloggers.

 We’ve been collecting sample assignments from instructors who’ve tried them out.
 You can peruse them here.